 We offer training for industry professionals on Native American history, modern lifestyle and cultural norms to provide an accurate portrayal of Native Americans and foster a genuine connection between Native Americans and the entertainment community.

-– We want to promote the hiring of Native Americans for work on Native American projects
+We promote the hiring of Native Americans for work on Native American themed projects.

-– Multinational network mergers and the hiring of non-Natives as Native American production consultants can add to the disconnect
+- Multinational network mergers and the hiring of non-Natives as Native American production consultants adds to the disconnect.

 - Diversity and inclusion departments may not have Native American staff in-house to help provide clarity.

 - NAMA PROVIDES:

 - A comprehensive training program, including workshops, seminars and discussion forums for studios, networks, production companies, showrunners, unions, talent agencies, and in-house staff.

 - After completing our training program, industry professionals will have a better understanding of Native American history, modern lifestyle, and culture.

 - Education and training fosters understanding, a connection, and accuracy.

 NAMA provides cultural sensitivity training for studios, networks, production companies, showrunners, unions and talent agencies as it pertains to Native American history, modern lifestyle and working within our community.